HiFiveM/fivem-realtime/fivem-realtime/readme.txt

 ## Usage
 - The script will automatically start syncing the real-time clock with the in-game time.
-- You can toggle the synchronization on and off using the command:
+- You can toggle the synchronization on and off using the command.